Metro Area

 AI Job Risk in Logan, UT-ID

 Logan, UT-ID scores 52.8/100 for AI job risk, ranking #116 out of 396 us metro areas.
 That puts it in the top third for AI exposure — a relatively large share of local jobs are in occupations that AI can automate or significantly change.
+At 52.8/100, Logan, UT-ID sits 1.2 points above the us metro areas average of 51.6.

 Ranked #116 of 396 us metro areas